mysunk/mysunk/README.md

 ### Hi there 👋
-I'm Myungsun Kim, a graduate student in GIST.
+I'm Myungsun Kim, a graduate school student in GIST.

 🌱 Currently learning machine learning and data mining
 ⚡ Interested in competition and contest